Printed on 3/17/2026

 ClinicalCalculate corrected calcium adjusted for albumin levels.
 Essential for accurate interpretation of total calcium in hypoalbuminemic patients.

-ClinicalCalculate estimated glomerular filtration rate (eGFR) using the CKD-EPI 2021 equation.
-Assess kidney function and CKD staging from serum creatinine.
+ClinicalCalculate estimated glomerular filtration rate (eGFR) using the CKD-EPI 2021 race-free equation.
+Free kidney function assessment with CKD staging from serum creatinine.